pythonlearner1025/minerl_0.3.7/README.md

 ## Notes

 JarvisVLA is very brittle.
 I tried several prompts of the variation "hit tree and get logs," and across all of them success rate is low (<10%).
 In the success cases, JarvisVLA spawned withe tree trunk in the center of the screen, within or one or two blocks away from hitting range.

-The primary failure mode seems to be tree detection and navigation.
+The two main failure modes were tree detection and attack spamming.
 In the first case, it would begin hitting objects that are not trees (dirt blocks or leaf blocks).
-In the second case, if it spawned away from trees it wouldn't move towards visible trees, and instead spend all remaining steps moving randomly.
+In the second case, the agent spent all steps attacking and doing nothing else.

 I suspect the cause of the failures is running the agent in a different minecraft version (1.12.1) and graphic settings relative to its training data.